Luodian/main-page-preview/src/content/post/sae_made_easy.md

 title: "Sparse Autoencoder Made Easy"
 description: "A framework that allows you to apply Sparse AutoEncoder on any models"
 publishDate: "2025-07-12"
-tags: ["mech-interp", "training", "models", "research"]
+tags: ["research", "mech-interp", "training", "models"]
+thumbnail: "/images/blog_thumbnails/sae_made_easy.png"
 ---

 <img width="3804" height="3497" alt="PixPin_2025-07-10_22-33-42" src="https://github.com/user-attachments/assets/59bf4ef7-e14c-4464-be3a-ba6fbf16ae48" />

 SAE is inspired by a wealth of Sparse Autoencoder (SAE) work from Anthropic, OpenAI, Google, and the open-source community.
 SAE has become a powerful and widely-used tool in the field of explainable AI.

 This project aims to provide a simple and flexible interface that allows users to inject SAE modules into their models at any layer with minimal effort.
 We adopt the elegant design of huggingface's `peft` and regard SAE training as a kind of parameter efficient tuning, as long as the target is an `nn.Module`, SAE can be easily integrated and trained with only few lines.

 ## Design Philosophy

 The code design takes inspiration from PEFT, as we believe SAE shares many structural similarities with PEFT-based methods.
 By inheriting from a BaseTuner class, we enable seamless SAE integration into existing models.

 With this design, injecting an SAE module is as simple as: